bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

   workflow: primary
 ```

-This configuration will use the workflow `deploy` for every code push on `master`,
-and the workflow `primary` for every code push on `feature/` branches,
-and **will not start a build for anything else**.
+This configuration will use the workflow `deploy` for every code push on `master`, and the workflow `primary` for every code push on `feature/` branches, and will not start a build for anything else.

 ## A very simple, two-workflow CI/CD setup

-A base CI/CD setup involves two workflows: one for integration tests,
-and one for distribution.
+A base CI/CD setup involves two workflows: one for integration tests and one for distribution.

-If you have a workflow `primary` for doing the integration tests,
-and `deploy` to do the deployment / distribution, and you want to
+If you have a workflow `primary` for doing the integration tests, and `deploy` to do the deployment / distribution, and you want to
-run the integration test for code pushes and pull requests on every branch
-except the `master` branch, which should instead use the `deploy` workflow:
+run the integration test for code pushes and pull requests on every branch except the `master` branch, which should instead use the `deploy` workflow:

 ```yaml
 trigger_map: